hrishi82/mk1/README.md

-# mk1
+# Mk1

- mark 1 excersice for level 0 of neoG camp
+Mark 1 exercise for level 0 of neoG camp.